 We have the tools and equipment we need to do our jobs and serve our customers effectively, but we are expected to be responsible and not wasteful.
-GMP funds, equipment and other assets are not to be requisitioned for personal gain, and no employee may compete with GMP directly or indirectly.
+GMP funds, equipment and other assets are not to be used for personal gain, and employees are expected to do their work for and on behalf of GMP and our customers' best interests.